ytausch/serverless-discord-bot/README.md

 sam deploy --guided
 ```

-7. Copy the **API Gateway endpoint URL** stack output and paste it in the Discord Developer Portal
+7. Copy the **API Gateway endpoint URL** stack output and paste it in the Discord Developer Portal as *Interactions Endpoint URL*.
 8. Have some fun and build something great!

 ## Usage